In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 So now let’s talk about what kind of RVer or camper best fits into the Thousand Trails system.

-This is an important part of a Thousand Trails review.
+And this is an important part of a Thousand Trails review.

 First, number one and foremost, are full-time RVers who are on a budget.